kioxia-jp/aisaq-diskann/README.md

 # AiSAQ-DiskANN

 AiSAQ (All-in-Storage ANNS with Product Quantization) is a scalable, DRAM-free method for approximate nearest neighbor search (ANNS).
+AiSAQ can now be tuned for best performance by storing all PQ vectors inline as part of the node, for minimum cost by reading the PQ vectors on demand, or, anywhere in between by storing some of the PQ vectors inline.
-This code forked off from [code for Microsoft DiskANN](https://github.com/Microsoft/DiskANN) algorithm.
+This code was forked from [code for Microsoft DiskANN](https://github.com/Microsoft/DiskANN) algorithm.
+The index search is described in [our arXiv paper](https://arxiv.org/abs/2404.06004).

 ### AiSAQ-DiskANN includes the following enhancements:
 1. Scalable, DRAM-free search - The PQ vectors are not loaded into DRAM during disk-index-search, instead they are being read from the media on demand.